-- i. to have been in state care in a place outside England and Wales because he or she would not otherwise have been cared for adequately, and - ii. to have ceased to be in that state care as a result of being adopted.
+- i. to have been in state care in a place outside England and Wales because he or she would not otherwise have been cared for adequately, and - ii. to have ceased to be in that state care because of being adopted.